sudhi001/HL7_TO_JSON_WITH_FAST_API/README.md

 The purpose of this application is to provide developers and beginners with a secure way to parse HL7 messages.
 Using other online tools for real data validation might lead to HIPAA violations and compromise data security.
 This open-source application aims to address these concerns by allowing users to host and run the application in their own environment.

+NOT: I am not used any hl7 parser to do this and this is an one hour simple work for my qurick parser.

 ## Features

 - Parse HL7 messages securely.